|Softball » Schedule » Roster » News » Coaches » 2015 Statistics » Game Notes|

-“We block out everything from that day that we can’t control.
+“We block out everything from the day that we can’t control.
 We really get focused on how we want to feel and what our approach is going to be to that game.
-Everything she is doing is with a purpose.
-It has really helped us as a pitching staff to develop our mental game.”
+Everything Megan is doing is with a purpose.”

 The process is not an easy one to explain.
 There are volumes of scientific studies on visualization, but Smith personally knows visualization works.
 She used it as a standout pitcher at the University of Tennessee under the direction of the athletic department’s sports psychologist.

 There are many steps in the process but Smith puts it into a simpler nutshell with five steps.

 “You see yourself doing something and you feel it in your body,” Smith said.
 “You are going to be activating the same muscles and the same parts of your brain as if you actually did the action.
 You just don’t actually move.”

 Smith refers to the first four steps as “free” practice.
 The fifth step is the actual physical process.

 “Confidence is so important,” Smith said.
 “Preparation really feeds into confidence.
 If you feel prepared then you will feel like you are ready to go.
 That is one way you physically feel more ready as well as mentally.

 “You get out of it what you put into it.
 I just tell them to have a great feeling.”

 Smith talks to the players in a calming voice during the visualization sessions.
 The pregame sessions usually last no more than 10 minutes.

 “I am trying to feed them a message about the day, but in such a way that they are relaxed,” Smith said.
 “We are not going to let in the `what ifs’ or who the other team is.
 We are not letting in the outside things we can’t control.
 Usually the message is what you are every day is what I want from you today.